adamedx/autographps-sdk/ROADMAP.md

 * Add file output to new-graphlocalcertificate
 * Should add Remove-GraphApplicationCertificate
 * Disable auto-cert generation for apps, make it opt-in everywhere (not just Linux) and add warnings
+* Change size in Get-GraphLog to ResponseRawContentSize field

 ### Postponed